Brian Aitken: Arrest

-The defendant's attorneys presented evidence that his house was for sale and that at the time of arrest he was traveling from one residence in New Jersey to another.

-Release and continued appeals

 On December 20, 2010, after Aitken had spent four months in prison, New Jersey Governor Chris Christie commuted Aitken's sentence to time served, and Aitken was released from Mid-State Correctional Annex.

-On March 30, 2012, the New Jersey Superior Court, Appellate Division issued a decision overturning Aitken's conviction for second-degree unlawful possession of a weapon and fourth-degree possession of a large-capacity ammunition magazine, but affirming his conviction for fourth-degree possession of prohibited ammunition (hollow point bullets).
-On the hollow point bullets charge, the court rejected Aitken's argument that the statute was unconstitutionally vague or that the "moving exemption" that applies to other gun laws (allowing owners to transport from one house to another while moving) should be read into the prohibited-ammunition statute, which does not contain such an exemption.

-On January 12, 2018, Governor Christie pardoned Brian Aitken on the hollow point bullets charge along with several others for charges related to entering New Jersey with firearms.
+On January 12, 2018, Governor Christie pardoned Brian Aitken.

 Post-release activities

 In 2011, Aitken gave talks to a local Tea Party group and addressed the Students for Liberty at its annual conference.

+Also in 2011, he criticized the borough of Woodland Park, New Jersey, for fining a resident (a friend of Aitken's) for refusing to remove a "Ron Paul 2012" yard sign from his front yard.

 In 2014, Aitken crowdfunded over $40,000 via Indiegogo to publish a memoir, petition the Supreme Court of the United States, and attempt to gain custody of his son.
 After being released, Aitken announced plans to file a 42 U.S.C. § 1983 civil-rights lawsuit against the police officers, the prosecutor and the judge for their actions in the case and also to seek custody of his son.

-Arrest for attempted murder
+2021 shooting and plea agreement

-On November 19, 2021, Aitken was arrested after a shooting took place at his home in Telluride, Colorado.
-He is accused of shooting at the back of a man working at his house, while the man was walking away from him.
-Motions hearing set for June 16, 2023 with trial set to start on July 31,2023.
-Brian's personal decisions in contrary to his book are the reason for his lost freedom and son.
+On November 19, 2021, Aitken was arrested after he shot a flooring contractor working at Aitken's home in Telluride, Colorado.
+The man suffered a leg wound; he was hospitalized and later discharged.
+Aitken was charged with attempted first-degree murder.
+The contractor said that he was walking away when Aitken shot him.
+Aitken said he acted in self-defense.

+The trial began in January 2024; on February 7, 2024, the jury acquitted Aitken on the charge of second degree attempted murder; the jury could not reach a unanimous verdict on the lesser charges (such as assault, prohibited use of a firearm, and reckless endangerment).

+A retrial was set for May 2024, but before the trial began, Aitken reached a plea agreement with prosecutors.
+Aitken pleaded nolo contendere to a misdemeanor for discharging a firearm on his property and was sentenced to one year of unsupervised probation, and the other charges were dropped.